UCSD Health Widening Access to Campus Contact Tracing App

 Local

+Starting Monday, UC San Diego Health patients, anyone who tested at the university or anyone who had been treated within the system in the last year will also have access to the app's full functionality.

-Now the notification function of the app is being made available to anyone in the state with a smartphone.
-That means someone who doesn't meet the aforementioned requirements can still download the app and be notified if they came in contact with someone who had COVID-19, but they can't prompt the app to send notifications to others if they're positive.
+The notification function of the app is also now being made available to anyone in the state, meaning someone who doesn't meet the aforementioned requirements can still download the app and be notified if they came in contact with someone who had COVID-19.
+However, they can't prompt the app to send notifications to others if they're positive.

 Freshman student Phillip Tajanko was able to notify everyone who had the app almost immediately after he tested positive at UCSD in October.